AGProjects/sylkrtc.js/API.md

 contain the IMDN state you want to send. `delivered` will be sent automatically if the received messages requested `positive-delivery` disposition.

-The `cb` argument is a callback which will be called on an error with error as argument.
+An optional callback can be given, which will be called with an error if there was one.

 #### Account.syncConversations(id=null) *WIP*